razinj/docker-custom-apt-cacher-ng/README.md

-# Custom apt-cacher-ng Docker image
+# Custom apt-cacher-ng Docker Image

 This repository is associated with a blog post, for more details please head to the post [here](https://razinj.dev/build-and-run-apt-cacher-ng-proxy-in-docker).